Applicable for commercial group, individual and Medicaid members.

 Total - Met = The remaining amount you need to meet each deductible

-Send us a secure message in your MyHealth account or call the Customer Service contact number on the back of your member ID card.
+In your member account, select Get Help to send us a secure message.
+Or you can call the Customer Service phone number on the back of your member ID card.